Begin your journey from Tuqua and hike through the rough desert landscape to a beautiful overlook of the Dead Sea.

 The trail will lead hikers towards the Old City of Hebron, home of Al-Ibrahimi Mosque, a place of conflict and spirituality and a symbol of struggle and hospitality.
 Follow the labyrinth of alleys, streets and courtyards through Hebron’s old quarters and mingle with the shopkeepers as you move towards the mosque.

-South of Hebron is the newest part of the Masar Ibrahim, particularly exciting to those interested in architecture and archaeological heritage.
+South of Hebron is the newest part of the Palestenian Heritage trail , particularly exciting to those interested in architecture and archaeological heritage.
 The new stages include impressive ruins of ancient monasteries, shrines, presses and cisterns.

 We will hike from the Rashaydeh desert area to Bani Naim, a mountain area from which Abraham watch the destruction of Sodom and Gomorrah in the Jordan Valley below.
 The terrain is rocky and uneven.
 At the end of the day we will have a tour of the city and enjoy a cooking class with the women of Bani Naim.

 This section of the Masar winds through the mountainous region where Ibrahim interceded on behalf of Lot’s people.
-It will finish in Hebron, where we will enjoy traditional Palestinian cuisine.
+It will finish with Hebron city tour and enjoy the traditional Palestinian cuisine.

-The Hebron to Dura day stage begins in the busy streets of Hebron, in front of the Ibrahimi Mosque (Al-Haram al-Ibrahimi), where Ibrahim (Abraham), revered by the three great monotheistic religions, is buried alongside his wife, son, grandson, and their wives.
-The path continues through the souqs and alleys of the Old City of Hebron, heading towards Dura.
+The Hebron to Dura day stage begins in the busy streets of Hebron, the path continues through the souqs and alleys of the Old City of Hebron, heading towards Dura.

 In Dura, hikers will start their day by visiting Dura Cooperative Association for Agricultural Production, where they can stamp their Hiker Passports and learn about the women’s cooperative.
 We will have the opportunity to purchase aromatic herbs, sweet raisins and hand made malban (dried grape juice rollups) - tasty snacks for the way.